 The common hazards encountered by animal handlers include:

 - Allergies: According to information published by the National Research Council, allergic reactions to animals are the most common hazard for animal care workers, with 10-44% of all regularly exposed workers developing symptoms.
 Symptoms usually evolve over a two-three year period, and those with pre-existing allergies are more susceptible.
 Nasal symptoms, itchy eyes and rashes are the most common symptoms experienced.
 Up to 10% of workers with allergic symptoms may acquire occupational-induced asthma after prolonged exposure.
+Additional information and guidance on reducing allergen exposure are provided in the Laboratory Animal Allergies Update.

 - Physical Hazards: Animal users risk injury from bites and scratches, as well as needles or scalpels.
 Animal care staff may be exposed to additional physical hazards including machinery, noise and ergonomic issues.